Contents

 b.
 Mean Dependency Depth

 The average depth across all tokens in the dependency tree.
-This catches models that achieve one impressive spike of depth surrounded by shallow filler.
+This metric catches a common failure mode: a sentence with one impressively deep tunnel surrounded by shallow filler.

 20% weight